guardian/pluto-storagetier/README.md

 ## Logging

-When the system is actually running in pracise, it quickly becomes very difficult to understand the logs.
+When the system is actually running in practise, it quickly becomes very difficult to understand the logs.
 This is because you potentially have a lot of messages, some retrying, some new, being processed across a lot of instances.
 Not every failure is a problem; some messages are expected to loop through a few retries before an external system has "caught up" (e.g. validating that a file exists in the archive storage).